gafusion/doc/html/src/performance.rst

    .. image:: images/performance/nl03_strong_frontier.png
    .. image:: images/performance/nl03_bar_frontier.png

    The (a) Multi-platform strong-scaling comparison for CGYRO test case \texttt{nl03}, showing wallclock time vs. number of nodes.
 Frontier is by far the best performer on both a per-node and maximum performance basis. (b) Kernel-level analysis.
 Left (darker) bars indicate compute time; right (faded) bars indicate the communication time.
 Data is normalized to the total time, such  that total bar area is constant (1.0).
 Lower compute-to-communication ratio on GPU systems reflects the extremely high performance of the GPUs.
-Note the significant improvement in communication management from Summit/Perlmutter to Frontier.}}
+Note the significant improvement in communication management from Summit/Perlmutter to Frontier.

 Kernel-based performance analysis